 Quick, willing and able

-Our client is in need of an accomplished Senior Mac Operator to join their Auckland central studio.
-They produce beautiful work for some impressive clients.
+Our client needs an accomplished Senior Mac Operator to join their highly regarded Auckland central studio.
+They produce beautiful work and are an award-winning company.

-As a Senior Mac Op you will be confident taking your design through to finished artwork, have strong attention to detail and be able to manage and meet deadlines.
+As a Senior Mac Op, you will be confident taking design through to finished artwork, have strong attention to detail and be able to manage and meet deadlines independently.

-If this sounds like the role for you please apply here or contact Natalie at Portfolio Recruitment and supply a CV and portfolio – email@example.com use the reference code P3419
+If this sounds like the role for you please apply here or contact Natalie at Portfolio Recruitment with your CV and online Portfolio or PDF, firstname.lastname@example.org using the reference P3845 Senior Mac Op/Retoucher.

 Honouring the ads—and the agencies responsible for them—that make the biggest impact on consumers and get more bang for the client’s buck.